The secret is out Ithaca is more than gorges.

 - "How well do you really know Ithaca?" by The Ithaca Voice, June 2014

-Ithaca is accessible and within easy driving distance of many of the major Northeastern cities, including New York City and Toronto.
+Ithaca is accessible and within easy driving distance of many of the major Northeastern cities, including New York City and Boston.

 International students and their families comprise 15% of Cornell University.
 From the local Tibetan Festival to the many Asian markets, Ithaca embraces the international community as a source of enrichment.